rsnemmen/Git-for-busy-people/README.md

 *Nothing is uploaded to the project until you both commit and push*.

+If the repo is owned by you, your changes should be immediately available in the cloud (github, bitbucket or wherever you keep your repo).
+If not, then you need to follow the procedure of [submitting a pull request](https://opensource.guide/how-to-contribute/#opening-a-pull-request).

 # Downloading updates on the project

 After a while, your collaborators probably did some work and changed things.
-To update the state of the project, you can type
+To update the state of the project with the latest changes:

 ```
 git pull